a personal music streaming server

 My laptop went out of disk space – thank you, Parallels.

-And I still have a good 40GB of mp3 stored in my external hard drive.
+And I still had a good 40GB of mp3 stored in my external hard drive.

 So I started looking out for an open source, or at least free, music streaming application that I can make use of.

 I found a few.
-Alas, none was good enough!
+Alas, none was to my taste!

 In my desperation I asked myself this question: